dmh2000/simple-can-bus/README.md

 ### How To Run

+- Install the Linux package 'can-utils.
+Command line tools that can be used to send and receive CAN messages.
+Its useful in testing.
-- Install vcan support on Linux if its not already there.
+- Vcan (Virtual CAN Bus) is a kernel module that creates a virtual CAN bus interface on jthe LINUX system.
+Install the vcan module on Linux if its not already there.
 I used Ubuntu 20 which has the support.
 The instructions here are for debian based systems.
 - Install build-essential, golang (18 or later) and nodejs.
 - Activate the VCAN module for use as a network device (see below)
-- Clone this repo at https://github.com/dmh2000/sqirvy (pronounced 'scurvy')
+- Clone this repo at https://github.com/dmh2000/simple-can-bus
 - cd into top level
 - execute 'make'
-  - the make process will install a new shared library into /usr/local/lib.
-The makefile will ask for 'sudo' privileges.
+  - the make process is set up to use the local instance of c/libcan.so using LD_LIBRARY_PATH where needed.
+If you want to make it permanent you can install c/libcan.so into /usr/local/lib.
+See c/Makefile and uncomment the lines that install that library.
 - in a terminal, run the vcan/device/device program
 - in a terminal, run the vcan/api/api program
 - in a terminal, run the vcan/client/client program